earthshrink/flyby-analysis/About.md

 <sup>a</sup>
 In the basic sense that
-	the subscribed age of the universe is barely 2.7 times that of the sun.
+	the subscribed age of the universe is barely three times that of the sun.